FERARMAO/Hackintosh-Catalina-Dell-5570/README.md

 ### HDMI video and sound fix
 Open /EFI/CLOVER/config.plist in Clover Configurator.
-Open Boot tab and in Boot Arguments panel, right click and add the option: `WhateverGreen/agdpmod=vit9696`.
+Open Boot tab and in Boot Arguments panel, right-click and add the option: `WhateverGreen/agdpmod=vit9696`.
 Save, restart your PC and check if it worked.

 ### !Important! :